-We classify all marketable debt securities that have effective maturities of three months or less from the date of purchase as cash equivalents and those with effective maturities of greater than three months as short-term investments securities in the condensed consolidated balance sheets.
+We classify all marketable debt securities that have effective maturities of three months or less from the date of purchase as cash equivalents and those with effective maturities of greater than three months as short-term investment securities in the condensed consolidated balance sheets.
 We determine the appropriate classification of our short-term investments at the time of purchase and reevaluate such designation at each balance sheet date.
 We have classified and accounted for our short-term investments as available-for-sale.
 After consideration of our risk versus reward objectives, as well as our liquidity requirements, we may sell these debt securities prior to their effective maturities.

-We carry these short-term investments at fair value, and report the unrealized gains and losses, net of taxes, as a component of stockholders' equity, except for the changes in allowance for expected credit losses, which are included in "Other expense, net" in the unaudited condensed consolidated statements of operations.
-We determine any realized gains or losses on the sale of short-term investments on a specific identification method, and we record such gains and losses as a component of other income and expenses.
+We carry these short-term investments at fair value, and report the unrealized gains and losses, net of taxes, as a component of stockholders' equity, except for the changes in allowance for expected credit losses, which are included in "Interest and other expense, net" in the unaudited condensed consolidated statements of operations.
+We determine any realized gains or losses on the sale of short-term investments on a specific identification method, and we record such gains and losses as a component of "Interest income" in the unaudited condensed consolidated statements of operations.